TLCFEM/suanPan-manual/docs/Example/Geotechnical/slope-analysis.md

 $$
 where $$\phi'=20^\circ$$ is the internal angle of friction.

-The mesh is defined in the files `nodes.supan` and `element.supan` presented in the zip file.
+The mesh is defined in the files `nodes.supan` and `elements.supan` presented in the zip file.

 The elements are defined to be of [`CP4`](../../Library/Element/Membrane/Plane/CP4.md) type.